j-d-b/min-react-starter/README.md

 yarn install
 ```

-Bundle and transform the input files, start (and open) the development server, and serve the output.
+Bundle and transform the input files (with webpack), start & open the development server, and serve the output.
 ```
 yarn develop
 ```